Rui Rio: Criticism of Freemasonry

 Following his party's internal elections, which he disputed against Luís Montenegro and Miguel Pinto Luz, Rio stated that Freemasonry "is everywhere" and trying to "condition Portuguese society" by giving this organization obscure and untransparent motivations.
 Rio's statements were a response to Paulo Mota Pinto, who referred to Rio for further clarification on the alleged "dark interests" who want to dominate the party.
 Rio made statements in January 2019 regarding Montenegro's Freemansonry ties.

 Rio admitted to perceiving Paulo Mota Pinto's reference and replied: "When I am talking about secret, obscure, little transparent interests, I am referring clearly to Freemasonry."
 He further went on saying that he "senses" that the Freemasons "are everywhere and trying to condition many things", and that he has "no doubt about that".
 Rio clarified that if he denied such influences he would be a "hypocrite" and that he is the only one with enough courage to criticize the Freemasons' influence.

+Personal life

+Rui Rio is married with Lídia Azevedo.
+The couple has a daughter, Marta.

+Rui Rio is a supporter of Boavista F.C.
+He enjoys playing drums and is a fan of American blues guitarist B. B. King.
+Rio is also enthusiastic about old cars and promoted old car races as mayor of Porto, resurrecting the Boavista Circuit.
+He also salvaged a 1969 Mercedes 280S which had been long stored in a municipal garage; this vehicle was restored and regularly used by Rio as official car during his term as mayor.
+He personally owns a 1970 Simca 1000 and has been seen driving it publicly several times.